How do suppressors work? Read on to find out more about the mechanics, physics, and makeup of firearm silencers plus regulation for carriers!

 - Typically, if you can buy a handgun, you can buy a silencer

-- Must not have been convicted of a felony or pleaded guilty to domestic violence charge(s)
+- Must have no convictions for a felony or pleaded guilty to domestic violence charge(s)

 - Must be a United States Citizen